digideskio/webbox-blog/_posts/2014-06-14-easily-share-your-localhost-with-ngrok.md

+---
+title: Easily Share Your Localhost With Ngrok
+layout: post
+---
 Sometimes you want to show a prototype **Web Application** that is working on your computer to other people.
 The problem is that **Deployment** is **not** always that easy.